YEWPO/y-cca/README.md

 make init
 ```

-Build all dependencies by execute:
+Build all dependencies by execute (If you modified the codes, re-run this command is necessary):

 ```shell
 make build
 ```

+## 🚀 Launching System and Realm Guest

 Run the CCA system by execute: